clabe45/thank-you/README.md

 ## Why

 You might be amused to see what type of stuff it does.
-Think of it as a "coffee break" from your works.
+Think of it as a "coffee break" from your work.

 ## Installation